wisonye/rust-ffi-demo/README.md

     ```

     As you can see that they're all wrapped by the `Buffer` type,
-    that what happens under the hood.
+    that's what happens under the hood.

     For more details about how to handle different cases in `ffi-napi`,
     plz access the links below: